biona001/GhostKnockoffGWAS/docs/src/man/getting_started.md

 This tutorial is for generating *Ghost Knockoffs* for analyzing summary statistics from a genome-wide association studies (GWAS).
 The methodology is described in the following papers

-> He Z, Liu L, Belloy ME, Le Guen Y, Sossin A, Liu X, Qi X, Ma S, Gyawali PK, Wyss-Coray T, Tang H. GhostKnockoff inference empowers identification of putative causal variants in genome-wide association studies.
-Nature Communications.
-2022 Nov 23;13(1):7209.
+> He Z, Chu BB, Yang J, Gu J, Chen Z, Liu L, Morrison T, Bellow M, Qi X, Hejazi N, Mathur M, Le Guen Y, Tang H, Hastie T, Ionita-laza, I, Sabatti C, Cande0s C. "In silico identification of putative causal genetic variants", bioRxiv 2024.

 The main working assumption is that we do not have access to individual level genotype or phenotype data.
-Rather, for each SNP, we have

-1. Z-scores $Z_j$ with respect to some phenotype from a GWAS, and
-2. Access to LD (linkage disequilibrium) matrix
+Rather, for each SNP, we have its Z-scores with respect to some phenotype from a GWAS, and access to LD (linkage disequilibrium) data.
+The user is expected supply the Z-scores, while we supply the LD data in addition to some pre-computed knockoff data.

 ## Q: When should I use GhostKnockoffGWAS?